Everything you need to know about hiking the Alta Via 1 in the Dolomites

 The Alta Via 1 is a spectacular hiking experience, offering a perfect blend of natural beauty, cultural immersion, and physical challenge.
 To make the most of your trip, be sure to book your rifugios early, pack wisely, and equip yourself with the right maps and tools for navigation.

-For more guidance on booking rifugios, check out my detailed Dolomites Hut Booking Guide (please follow @vivchowvals on instagram and message me for access to this page), which will help you navigate the sometimes tricky reservation process.
-Happy hiking!
+For more guidance on booking rifugios on the Alta Via 1, check out my detailed Dolomites Hut Booking Guide, which will help you navigate the sometimes tricky reservation process.
+Happy planning!

 Previous